rubrikinc/terraform-provider-polaris/docs/data-sources/features.md

 subcategory: ""
 description: |-
   The polaris_feature data source is used to access information about features enabled for an RSC account.
+  !> WARNING: This resource is deprecated and will be removed in a future version.
+Use the features field of the polaris_account data source instead.
 ---

 # polaris_features (Data Source)

 The `polaris_feature` data source is used to access information about features enabled for an RSC account.

+!> **WARNING:** This resource is deprecated and will be removed in a future version.
+Use the `features` field of the `polaris_account` data source instead.

 ## Example Usage